 According to a National Health and Nutrition Examination Survey, only 30% of Americans floss daily.
 That does not surprise me; the few times I’ve crammed one of those thin pieces of fishing line between my teeth, I’d been rewarded with nothing but pain and blood.
 Since I believe any form of self-inflicted torture to be silly, my attempts to floss were soon abandoned.

 But proper dental care is essential.
-Performed correctly, flossing removes the food particles that stick to teeth, preventing the creation of the bacteria that promotes inflammation and gum disease.
+When performed correctly, flossing removes the food particles that stick to teeth, preventing the creation of the bacteria that promote inflammation and gum disease.
 Left unchecked, colonies of bacteria (plaque) will harden into tartar, wearing away the gums and bone.
 This eventually results in tooth loss.

 Lately, the health of my teeth has become an issue.
 A new and fancy sonic toothbrush helped but failed to solve the problem entirely.
 I decided to try a water flosser.
 Surely, pulsating water would not hurt near as much as a thin piece of Teflon line?

 After checking out several devices, I chose iTeknic’s Oral Irrigator.
 It appeared to be solidly constructed and was priced at less than half of what I’d paid for my Sonicare toothbrush.